The A46 is one of the country's most important trade routes, but it's not always doing its job.

 Growth and regeneration around HS2's dedicated stations in the Midlands is already happening, but how do we make sure these benefits are felt across the region?

-Through our Midlands Rail Hub proposals, work to accelerate the East Midlands Hub at Toton and by making the most of conventional-compatible HS2 trains, we can maximise the benefits as far and wide as possible.
+Through our Midlands Rail Hub proposals, work to maximise access to the East Midlands Hub at Toton and by making the most of conventional-compatible HS2 trains, we can spread the benefits as far and wide as possible.

 A region-wide move to smart ticketing can ensure we are putting the passenger first.
 The technology needed to make it a reality is already transforming the way people pay for and gain access to public transport.